kubernetes-sigs/blob-csi-driver/docs/csi-debug.md

 ## CSI driver troubleshooting guide
 ### Case#1: volume create/delete issue
-> If you are using [managed CSI driver on AKS](https://docs.microsoft.com/en-us/azure/aks/azure-csi-blob-storage-dynamic), this step does not apply since the driver controller is not visible.
+> If you are using [managed CSI driver on AKS](https://docs.microsoft.com/en-us/azure/aks/azure-csi-blob-storage-dynamic), this step does not apply since the driver controller is not visible to the user.
  - find csi driver controller pod
 > There could be multiple controller pods (only one pod is the leader), if there are no helpful logs, try to get logs from the leader controller pod.
 ```console